Fleming's + 2L = Vision

 2L Successful Beginnings

-After 32 years as a legal education provider, Fleming’s knows you must study smart.
+After 35 years as a legal education provider, Fleming’s knows you must study smart.
 You do not have unlimited time to spend figuring out how to get the most from your study process.
-Fleming’s eliminates your need to reinvent the wheel by offering you substantive law reviews, substantive law outlines, and other resources that maximize your learning and minimize the time it takes you to accomplish your objectives.
+Fleming’s eliminates your need to reinvent the wheel by offering you substantive law reviews, substantive law outlines, exam writing workshops, exam workbooks, private tutorial services, and other resources that maximize your learning and minimize the time it takes you to accomplish your objectives.

 Benefits As A 2L

 Competing at a higher level is your second year goal.
 Fleming’s is the only legal education provider that shows you the way.
-Fleming's substantive law reviews, substantive law outlines, legal exam writing workshops, and exam workbooks teach you how to study smart, master the law, refine your analytical skills, and get the most out of your study time.
+Fleming's substantive law reviews, substantive law outlines, exam writing workshops, exam workbooks, and private tutorial services teach you how to study smart, master the law, refine your analytical skills, and get the most out of your study time.
 The sooner you make Fleming's your study partner, the greater your success will be.

 To be admitted to practice law in CA, you must pass The Multistate Professional Responsibility Examination (MPRE), in addition to the general bar exam.